openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Sample_Holder/Readme.md

 ## Purpose
 This holder can be used for microscope slides, filters and other flat objects.
 Both vertical and horizontal position is possible.
-The holder can be slided through the cube and the sample can be moved through the field of view in X and Y.
+The holder can be slid through the cube and the sample can be moved through the field of view in X and Y.

 <p align="center">
 <img src="./IMAGES/Assembly_Cube_Sample_holder_v2.png"